noahniuwa/mdao-docs-1/docs/contributing.md

 The documents on the docs site are written using Markdown, which is a markup language like HTML that is used for defining how content will display on a web page.
 However, it is much much simpler and easier than HTML, and anyone can pick it up and get started in a few minutes - no need for programming skills.

 The [markdownguide.org](https://www.markdownguide.org/) website has some great guides and tutorials which will get you up to speed in no time.
 Their [cheat sheet](https://www.markdownguide.org/cheat-sheet/) is the quickest way to get started.

+If you don't want to use Markdown, we still got you covered.
+You can install the [GitHub Writer Chrome Plugin](https://ckeditor.com/github-writer/) which allows you to edit Markdown files directly on GitHub with a WYSIWYG editor.

 ### Docusaurus 2.0